eplanch/fine_tuning/README.md

 ***

 The first step in this project was to find a dataset that would allow us to explore the intricaces of fine-tuning models without much complication.
-We ended up choosing the Rotten Tomatoes dataset that Hugging Face provides:
+We chose the Rotten Tomatoes dataset that Hugging Face provides:

 ```
 # loading in the Rotten Tomatoes dataset
 dataset = load_dataset("rotten_tomatoes")
 ```

-Now that the dataset was found, we had to preprocess the data into the expected model input format.
-The Transformers library provides pretrained tokenizers that allow us to convert our text data into a sequence of tokens, and then into a sequence of embeddings.
+Now that the dataset was found, we preprocess the data into the expected model input format.
+The Transformers library provides pretrained tokenizers that allows us to convert our text data into a sequence of tokens, and then into a sequence of embeddings.

 Note that we pad and truncate our individual reviews to create even-lengthed sequences for the model to be able to train on them.
-We also use the `map` function to tokenize both our training and our test dataset.
+We also used the `map` function to tokenize both our training and our test dataset.

-In an effort to reduce training time, we also randomly sample 1000 of the 8530 reviews in our training and test sets.
+In an effort to reduce training time, we also randomly sampled 1000 of the 8530 reviews in our training and validation sets.

 ```
 # loading in the pretrained tokenizer from the base BERT model